-- 1. Decisions of the Intermediate Chamber shall be valid only if seven Judges are sitting. - 2.
-If, as a result of a Judge's being prevented from acting, that quorum is not attained, the President of the General Court shall designate another Judge in order to attain the quorum of the Intermediate Chamber. - 3.
-If the quorum is no longer attained but the hearing has taken place, the Judge prevented from acting shall be replaced as provided in paragraph 2 and a new hearing shall be organised at the request of a main party or an interested person referred to in Article 23 of the Statute.
+- 1. Decisions of the Grand Chamber shall be valid only if 11 Judges are sitting. - 2.
+If, as a result of a Judge's being prevented from acting, that quorum has not been attained, the President of the General Court shall designate another Judge in order to attain the quorum of the Grand Chamber. - 3.
+If the quorum is no longer attained but the hearing has taken place, the Judge prevented from acting shall be replaced as provided in paragraph 2 and a new hearing shall be organised at the request of a main party.
 It may also be organised by the General Court of its own motion.
 A new hearing must be held if measures of inquiry have been adopted in accordance with Article 91(a) and (d) and Article 96(2).
 If no new hearing is organised, Article 21(2) shall not apply.